 The Good Robot

-Priya Goswami on Feminist App Design
+Feminist App Design with Priya Goswami

 In this episode, we chat with Priya Goswami, anti-FGC activist, awardwinning filmmaker, and CEO and founder of the AI-driven app Mumkin, about feminist data practices and app design.
 We discuss designing and building apps that do good, why an app’s “users” are actually “participants”, and why you cannot compromise on the participants’ privacy and safety.
 Priya explains what it means to design an app as an activist, why feminism should be normalised, and the problem with running activist campaigns on social media.